52North/wps-js-client/README.md

 2. Then go to Processes in the progress bar on the top and select one of the available processes which you want to make use of:
-![Alt text](https://github.com/cDanowski/wps-js-client/blob/master/screenshots/Process_selection.png "Process selection") In this example, we select the SimpleBufferAlgorithm
+![Alt text](https://github.com/cDanowski/wps-js-client/blob/master/screenshots/Process_selection.png "Process selection") In this example, we select the SimpleBufferAlgorithm.

     * The client requests information about the selected process.
 Optionally, you can select General Information, Inputs, or Outputs to get further information about the selected process.